 See many previous Delectable notes but not for this vintage.
 As stated previously one of Australia’s best Pinots A very aromatic nose of red and black cherry together with root vegetables particularly beetroot.
 Raspberry flavours - a sweetish palate with a savoury twist.
 An excellent Tasmanian Pinot Noir and a regular purchase.
 Also capable of extended cellaring - I recall having a 15 year old one once but it’s hard to resist right now. — 3 years ago

 See several previous Delectable notes on this wine and vintage.
 A pale crimson colour with tawny garnet shades.
 Aromatics of red fruits (strawberry) and Sous Bois on the nose.
 It may be pale in colour but carries a Medium plus palate intensity of good length.
 A very good 2nd wine from Bell Hill from the Canterbury district (just to the north of Christchurch) which deserves more recognition as a source of high quality Pinot Noir.
-Also referred to as the Waipara District. — 10 months ago
+Also referred to as the Waipara District. — a year ago

 Consistent notes from the previous bottle tasted a year ago on 21st November 2021.
 Cherry aromatics with some decayed plant matter.
 Typically Bass Phillip.
 Towards the end of the bottle stewed fruits (rhubarb).
 Had the final bottle 28 weeks later on 14th June 2023.
 Sweet - great palate intensity - the mark of many great wines.
 Just bought the 2021 vintage today.
 This is the first vintage made solely by Jacques Fourrier and his team. — 3 years ago